Active Ageing and Disability Services

 - Monitoring and supervising

-Our friendly home maintenance staff can assist with minor repairs, maintenance and modifications to eligible resident’s homes that would usually be performed by the householder, including tasks such as:
+Our friendly home maintenance staff can assist with minor repairs, maintenance and modifications to eligible Client’s homes that would usually be performed by the householder, including:

-- Installing handrails, grab rails, handheld shower fittings and rails
+- Installing ramps, handrails, grab rails, handheld shower fittings (following an OT referral)

 - Changing light bulbs